 Figure S4.3 shows the average daily production of crude oil and the number of new wells placed on production.

-Well Activity in 2021
+Well Activity in 2022

-- 29 (2 per cent) were vertical wells (an increase of 107 per cent from 2020) and
+- 20 (less than 1 per cent) were vertical wells (a 31 per cent decrease from 2021), and

-Table S4.1 shows the crude oil production and wells placed on production in 2020 and 2021 and includes forecasts to 2031.
+Table S4.1 shows the crude oil production and wells placed on production in 2021 and 2022 and includes forecasts to 2032.

-Figure S4.4 shows the wells placed on production in 2021 by Petroleum Services Association of Canada (PSAC) area and their distribution in the Cardium Formation, Viking Formation, and Mannville Group.
+Figure S4.4 shows the wells placed on production in 2022 by Petroleum Services Association of Canada (PSAC) area and their distribution in the Cardium Formation, Viking Formation, and Mannville Group.

-Forecast for 2022 to 2031
+Forecast for 2023 to 2032